 - The ideal water temperature for your hydroponic garden is 65 to 75 degrees F, with a pH level between 5.7 and 6.3.

-- Keep the water moving in the reservoir with a bubbler or pump to prevent stagnant water and bacterial growth.
+- Keep the water moving in the reservoir with a bubbler or pump, like this Hydrofarm Submersible Water Pump, $51.41 on Amazon, to prevent stagnant water and bacterial growth.

 - Empty, clean, and refill your hydroponic nutrient reservoir every two weeks.